Nanna Lysholt Hansen

 Nanna has since 2003 used her body as a tool to investigate relationship between the body, location, situation and time.
 She holds an MFA degree from The Royal Danish Academy of Fine Art in Copenhagen, Denmark (2011) and a BFA degree from Kingston University, Faculty of Art Design & Music, London, UK (2005).
 In 2009/2010 she studied at The Central Academy of Fine Art in Beijing, P.R.
 China

-She has exhibited her work worldwide at venues such as Kunsthal Charlottenborg, Nikolaj Contemporary Art Center and Fotografisk Center in Copenhagen, DK.
-OPEN Realization Contemporary Arts Centre, Li-Space and Visual Space in Beijing.
-P.R.C.
-The Danish Institute in Athens, Greece.
-Brandenburgischer Kunstverein in Potsdam, Germany, and at Pratt Manhattan Gallery in New York, US.
+She has exhibited her work worldwide at venues such as Kunsthal Charlottenborg, Nikolaj Contemporary Art Center and Fotografisk Center in Copenhagen, OPEN Realization Contemporary Arts Centre, Li-Space and Visual Space in Beijing/China, The Danish Institute in Athens/Greece, Brandenburgischer Kunstverein in Potsdam/Germany, and at Pratt Manhattan Gallery in New York/United States.

 Read more about Nanna’s work on her website.